deviramu/Datasets-Kaggle/README.md

 # Datasets-Kaggle
-I will be posting my models built using Python and upload in this repository on kaggle datasets.
+I will be posting my models built in Python and upload in this repository for kaggle datasets.